-Pleasing God.
 (2.)
-It is presented in another form as the aim to PLEASE GOD, with its reflex, the consciousness of pleasing Him.
-One of the first definitions of a perfect godliness in the Bible is the word Gen.v.24. concerning Enoch that he valked with God, which in the New Heb. xi.5.
-Testament is explained that he pleased God.
-Here again we have Rom. xv. the Supreme Example, that of Him who pleased not Himself, and Who once declared of Himself, I do always those things that please John viii.

-Who once declared of Himself, I do always those things that please Him.
-It was His aim to please His Father, and it must be ours: He could say I do always; we in His strength must copy Him.
+It is presented in another form as the aim to PLEASE GOD, with its reflex, the consciousness of pleasing Him. first definitions of a perfect godliness in the Bible is the word concerning Enoch that he walked with God, which in the New Testament is explained that he pleased God.
+Here again we have the Supreme Example, that of Him who pleased not Himself, and Who once declared of Himself, I do always those things that please Him.
+It was His aim to please His Father, and it must be ours: He could say I DO ALWAYS; we in His strength must copy Him.
 Thus we may close as we began with our Lord's example, Who never spoke but of two aims in His life, the glory of His Father's name, and the pleasing Him in doing His will.
 But the honour due to God belongs to Christ Himself.